joagre/ratatoskr/ideas/r.md

 ```
 *Source: [color.sa](../grammar/color.sa)*

 That was boring but hopefully informative.
-Noteworthy is that
-the Satie module above has one exported function (the famous `main`
-function).
-A module can define as many functions it needs on the top
+A module can define as many
+top-level functions as needed, whether exported or not.
+However, it's
-level (exported or not) but it is a good idea to define functions as
-member functions in structes to avoid function cluttering.
-Only
+advisable to define functions as member functions within structs to
+prevent cluttering of the global function namespace.

-functions being marked with `export` can be imported by other
+Only functions marked with the `export` keyword can be imported by
+other modules.

-modules.
-The `struct`, `enum` and `interface` definitions can be
+`struct`, `enum`, and `interface` definitions can be imported by other
-imported by other modules without restrictions though.
+modules without any restrictions though.

-`#(` .. `)` is a tuple and the question mark before a variable informs
+`#(` ... `)` defines a tuple, and placing a question mark before a
-the compiler that it is to be seen as unbound (even if it was bound
+variable informs the compiler that the variable should be treated as
-before).
-If the question mark is omitted the compiler makes sure
+unbound, regardless of its previous state.
+Omitting the question mark
-that the variable is already bound, and a run-time a check is made to
+prompts the compiler to ensure that the variable is already bound.
+At
-verify that the bound variable matches the rvalue.
-This may sound
+runtime, a check is conducted to verify that the bound variable
-harsh but match patterns are also used by the `match` and `receive`
-expressions (see below).
+matches the rvalue.

-The final thing that might be confusing is how the `this` constructor
+The use of the `this` constructor calling itself might initially seem
-calls itself, but this is the final step a constructor has to perform
+confusing.
+However, this is the final step a constructor must perform
 to actually initialize its member variables.
-The `:` notation is
+The `:` notation in Satie
-Satie's way to call a function with named parameters and a constructor
+is a method to call a function with named parameters, and a
-can also call itself with its member variables as named parameters.
+constructor can call itself using its member variables as named

-That is it.
+parameters.
+This self-referential mechanism is an integral part of
+Satie's approach to object construction and initialization.

+That covers the basics, but naturally, many aspects are left
+unexplained at this stage.
 The rest is in the gory details.

-## Building and Executing
+## Building and executing

-Satie's compiler is called `sac` and the byte code it produces can be
+The compiler for Satie is named `sac`, and the bytecode it generates
-executed with the `sa` runner.
-This was done in the introduction chapter
+is executed using the `sa` runner.
+This process was outlined in the
-above and is repeated here for clarity:
+introduction chapter above and is reiterated here for clarity:

 ```
-$ sac hello.sa
+$ sac tribute.sa
 $ find .
 .
-./hello.sa
+./tribute.sa
 ./build
-./build/hello.sab
+./build/tribute.sab
-$ sa build/hello 100000
+$ sa build/tribute 100000
 0: Standing on the shoulders of giants
 1: Standing on the shoulders of giants
 2: Standing on the shoulders of giants
 3: Standing on the shoulders of giants
 ...
 99999: Standing on the shoulders of giants
-100000: Standing on the shoulders of giants
 ```

 That is it.

-If a Satie application consists of many modules in a directory
+A Satie application can composed of multiple modules within a
-hierarchy the process above is the same.
-Say for example that there is
+directory hierarchy, the process remains the same.
+For instance,
-an application called *zarah* with the following directory hierachy:
+consider an application named `zarah` with the following directory
+hierarchy:

 ```
 $ cd zarah